ehmpathy/google-trends-api-client/README.md

 ```

 Note:
-- your cache should persist the data to disk, so that it can be used across subsequent invocations of your code._
+- your cache should persist the data to disk, so that it can be used across subsequent invocations of your code.
+- anecdotal evidence shows that you must _first_ call the `getAutocompleteSuggestions` api in order to get cookies without being rate limited, before calling the other apis

-### 4. making your requests look like they come from a browser
+### 5. making your requests look like they come from a browser

 This library uses [got-scraping](https://github.com/apify/got-scraping) under the hood which takes care of this for us.